 There are 10 on-campus halls of residence; however, space is limited.
-Off-campus accomodations are also available.
-Consult the UQ accomodation services website for information on available housing.
+Off-campus accommodations are also available.
+You can find information here: http://uq.edu.au/studyabroad/find-accommodation.
+You can also find information about the new Guaranteed Accommodation here: http://www.uq.edu.au/student-services/guaranteed-accommodation.
 You will be advised as to how to apply for housing once you are accepted into the program.

 Exchange programs charge in-state UConn tuition for in-state students and New England rate UConn tuition for all out-of-state students, along with a few other UConn fees.
 For exact information on the costs associated with this program, please visit this program’s budget sheet by clicking the link below.

 Because this program charges tuition, nearly all types of financial aid can be applied to defray the cost.
 Contact the UConn Office of Financial Aid Services for information regarding your individual financial aid package.

 You may apply the following types of financial aid to the cost of this program: CT Aid for Public College Students Grant, Federal Title IV Funds including Pell Grant, SEOG, Stafford Loans, Perkins Loans, Parent Loans, private scholarships, Tuition Remission Grant, University Grant, Tuition Waiver, and academic scholarships (such as Day of Pride, Nutmeg, Presidential, Leadership and Academic Excellence Scholarship).